sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 2. Look for the `juliamono-ttf.zip` file and download it.
 3. Extract the `.zip` file contents.
 4. Open the Fonts menu by using <kbd>Windows Key</kbd> + <kbd>R</kbd>, and typing fonts.
-5. Select and drag all the extracted `.ttf` files to the *Fonts* folder and wait for installation to conclude.
+5. Select and drag all the extracted `.ttf` files to the *Fonts* folder and wait for the installation to conclude.
 6. Once we have the fonts installed, we will head to VS Code, open the command palette with <kbd>R</kbd>, and look for *Preferences: Open Settings (UI)*.
 7. We will then search for the *Font Family* option, and locate the *Editor: Font Family* setting.
 8. We will change whichever font we had previously designated for `JuliaMono` (*no spaces in between*).
-9. We will then close the settings, and open the VS Code command palette again.
+9. We will then close the settings and open the VS Code command palette again.
 We will now search for Preferences: Open User Preferences (JSON)
 10. We will be presented with a JSON file which handles user-wide VS Code configuration parameters.

 Depending if we have already configured something beforehand, we will be presented with different settings.
 We will need to add an additional JSON entry called `editor.fontLigatures`.
-Font ligatures are glyphs that combine the shapes of certain sequences of characters into a new form that make for a more harmonious reading experience.
-A common example is the *fi* ligature, which combines a lowercase *f* and a lowercase *i* into a single glyph so that the shoulder of the *f* doesn’t clash with the dot of the *i*.
+Font ligatures are glyphs that combine the shapes of specific sequences of characters into a new form that makes for a more harmonious reading experience.
+A typical example is the *fi* ligature, which combines a lowercase *f* and a lowercase *i* into a single glyph so that the shoulder of the *f* doesn’t clash with the dot of the *i*.

-The JuliaMono typeface has a selection of ligatures we can choose to enable or not, depending on out specific taste.
-For the full set of ligatures, we can head to [cormullion's blog](https://cormullion.github.io/pages/2020-07-26-JuliaMono/#contextual_and_stylistic_alternates_and_ligatures).
+The JuliaMono typeface has a selection of ligatures we can choose to enable or not, depending on our specific taste.
+For the complete set of ligatures, we can head to [cormullion's blog](https://cormullion.github.io/pages/2020-07-26-JuliaMono/#contextual_and_stylistic_alternates_and_ligatures).
 There, we will be presented with all the options we can add, along with some examples.

-We will have to select the ligature codes we're interested in, and set them in our user configuration file we previously opened:
+We will have to select the ligature codes we're interested in and set them in the user configuration file we previously opened:

 ```JSON
 "editor.fontLigatures": "'zero', 'ss01', 'ss02', 'ss03', 'ss04', 'ss05', 'ss06', 'ss07', 'ss08', 'ss11', 'ss12', 'ss13', 'ss14', 'ss15', 'ss20'"